-You can display and change the system's current date and time.
-The date and time can only be changed when the system is powered off.
-The time is stored as UTC (Coordinated Universal Time), formerly expressed as Greenwich mean time (GMT).
+You can display and change the current date and time on your system.
+The time is stored as UTC (Coordinated Universal Time).

-To perform this operation, your authority level must be one of the following:
+To perform this operation, you must have one of the following authority levels:

 Note: You can change the time of day only when the system is powered off.